-This table describes the fees and expenses that you may pay when you buy and hold shares of the Fund.
+This table describes the fees and expenses that you may pay when you buy, hold and sell shares of the Fund.
 The table and example do not reflect any transaction fees that may be charged by financial intermediaries or commissions that a shareholder may be required to pay directly to its financial intermediary when buying or selling shares.